Evil-Bane/FlipRAG-Retrieval-Augmented-Review-Insights-Sentiment-Analysis/README.md

    Official installation & start instructions are in Ollama docs. :contentReference[oaicite:7]{index=7}

-2. Verify installation (example):
-# in a terminal
-ollama version
-# or check that Ollama service can be started (see next steps)
+2. Verify installation (example): in a terminal: ollama version or check that Ollama service can be started (see next steps)
 3. Download (pull) a Dolphin model

  To pull a model:

-# example: pull dolphin-mistral
+example: pull dolphin-mistral
 ollama pull dolphin-mistral